GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 # Users

-The user model in a FedRAMP System Security Plan (SSP) is represented in the OSCAL system-implementation assembly.
-Each user is defined with specific properties that describe their type, privileges, roles, and other key attributes.
+A FedRAMP System Security Plan (SSP) must document in its description of the system implementation the different kinds of users that interact with the system.
+For the list of kinds of users, each one must define its respective type, role(s), privilege(s), and sensitively level for how they interact with the system.

 ## OSCAL Representation